settinghead/script-writer/LONG_TERM_CONTEXT_CACHING_PLAN.md

    ```

 5. **Integration in Agent**:
    - In `AgentService.ts`, before streaming, check if request is a continuation (e.g., keyword "continue" or matching tool/params).
 If yes, reconstruct history and use multi-message prompt.
-The agent LLM will process the appended message and call `generate_episode_synopsis` with new params (e.g., episodes 7-12).
+The agent LLM will process the appended message and call `generate_单集大纲` with new params (e.g., episodes 7-12).

    **Algorithm Sketch for Agent Integration**:
    ```